 Customer service is far more than just a slogan when you make your living working for a roster of loyal purchasers.
 A lawn care business is not such as a grocery store.
 You do not have hundreds or thousands of purchasers.
 You may have a dozen or more when you embark out and maybe a hundred or so for an established lawn care business.
 Everything you do in building that business revolves around getting and retaining purchasers.
 You don’t just think about purchaser service, you live and breathe it.

 When you go to a job site every week and spend some hours there, it is simple to see things that can be completed for the purchaser.
 This is specifically true of a residential purchaser.
 You may see a tree branch that should be taken down or removed from the property or a section of a fence that could use some nails.
-Part of your maintenance on the account is to visit with the purchaser either to deliver the bill, discuss future work or elect up a check.
+Part of your maintenance on the account is to visit with the purchaser either to deliver the bill, discuss future work, or elect a check.

-If you offer to watch out of that small job that you or your crew identified for free, that can endear you to that purchaser.
-That small free service will come back to you in purchaser loyalty and in lots referrals that will serve to grow your business easily because you took the time to be cool and do something at no cost for the good purchasers that you have.
+If you offer to watch out for that small job that you or your crew identified for free, that can endear you to that purchaser.
+That small free service will come back to you in purchaser loyalty and in lots of referrals that will serve to grow your business easily because you took the time to be cool and do something at no cost for the good purchasers that you have.